greattechpk/diabetic-pump-mern-stack/readme.md

 ## New Functionality

-Origionally this is based off of one of my older projects()
+Origionally this is based off of one of my older projects([Closed Loop Pancreas DB](https://github.com/greattechpk/closed-loop-pancreas-db))

 In this new version instead of Handlebars, ReactJS is used.
 Along with that an api is used to search food and add carb calculations along with having a nutrition totals section tracking fat protien and carbohydrate intake.